WordPress/gutenberg/packages/dataviews/README.md

 -   `hiddenFields`: the `id` of the fields that are hidden in the UI.
 -   `layout`: config that is specific to a particular layout type.
     -   `mediaField`: used by the `grid` layout.
 The `id` of the field to be used for rendering each card's media.
-    -   `primaryField`: used by the `grid` layout.
-The `id` of the field to be used for rendering each card's title.
+    -   `primaryField`: used by the `grid` and `list` layouts.
+The `id` of the field to be highlighted in each card/list item.
-    -   `previewField`: used by the `list` layout.
-The `id` of the field to be used for triggering the preview.
+    -   `preview`: boolean.
+Only supported by the `list` view.
+Whether or not previews are supported.

 ### View <=> data